 Borrowings, also known as leverage, magnify the potential for gain or loss on amounts invested and, therefore, increase the risks associated with investing in us.
 We have issued senior securities, and in the future may borrow from, or issue additional senior securities (such as preferred or convertible securities or debt securities) to, banks and other lenders and investors.
 Subject to prevailing market conditions, we intend to grow our portfolio of assets by raising additional capital, including through the prudent use of leverage available to us.
 Lenders and holders of such senior securities would have fixed dollar claims on our assets that are superior to the claims of our common stockholders.
 Leverage is generally considered a speculative investment technique.
-Any increase in our income in excess of interest payable on our outstanding indebtedness would cause our net income to increase more than it would have had we not incurred leverage, while any decrease in our income would cause net income to decline more sharply than it would have had we not incurred leverage.
+Any increase in our income in excess of interest payable on our outstanding indebtedness would cause our net income to increase more than it would have had we not incurred leverage.
 Such a decline could negatively affect our ability to make distributions to our stockholders and service our debt obligations.
 In addition, our common stockholders will bear the burden of any increase in our expenses as a result of leverage.
 There can be no assurance that our leveraging strategy will be successful.